nseraglio/PodCounter/README.md

    Creates a summary table with the total number of pods and the average pod length for each processed image, and save in the `summary_table.txt` file.

 ## How to Use

+## Taking pictures
+- Use a board with a matte blue color.
+- To measure pod sizes, a white reference polygon with a known area is required beneath the blue board.
+This polygon, which should be the largest white object under the board, can also serve as a label with a QR code to identify the sample.
+- Pods must not touch or be very close to each other.
+Pods that are touching will be counted as a single pod.
+- Avoid placing any objects on the board other than the pods and the white reference label.
+- Refer to the image at `example/pods_counting/counted/314_MB-DOP_1.jpg` to see how the pods and the label should be positioned and what happens when pods touch (pods 4, 22, and 55).

 ### Setup
 1. Organize the images into an input folder.
 2. Set the arguments for the input and output directories in `main.py`: